mdeguzis/SteamOS-Tools/README.md

 # SteamOS-Tools

-Tools and scripts for SteamOS.
+SteamOS Tools is a 3rd-party repository with the mission to enhance various aspects of SteamOS from the "stock" experience.
+SteamOS-Tools contains different various utilities to enhance SteamOS, hosted Debian packages for many programs, and more.
+The purpose of each folder is listed below in the "Contents" section.
+The [wiki page](https://github.com/ProfessorKaos64/SteamOS-Tools/wiki) is full of info.
+Please start there when looking for information.

 Be sure to check out the [Upcoming features](https://github.com/ProfessorKaos64/SteamOS-Tools/wiki/Development-and-Features#upcoming-planned-features) subsection on the wiki for the latest developments!
 For those of you that wish to contribute, suggest, or otherwise correct code, please first read the [Development and Feautres](https://github.com/ProfessorKaos64/SteamOS-Tools/wiki/Development-and-Features) wiki page.
 Code corrections, additions, and all other suggestions can be made to the [issus](https://github.com/ProfessorKaos64/SteamOS-Tools/issues) tracker.

 All operations are tested against official Valve releases _only_.